albert-decatur/timor-census/README.md

 ####ADM2 divisions (subdistricts)

 * 65 subsistricts in the timor census tables
-* matched to festure ids in gaul boundaries (2004-2013)
+* matched to feature ids in gaul boundaries (2004-2013)

 ####Aggregate Illiteracy Fields